 - Cons are price per person may add up, transportation may take extra time, and shuttles may fill up and leave you waiting ... and waiting.

-If you are comfortable with public transportation and a bit of a walk at times, the Lynx bus system can get you to or near the theme parks.
-The #50 travels between the Walt Disney World Transportation and Ticket Center, Disney Springs Transfer Center and a stop near SeaWorld Orlando.
+If you are comfortable with public transportation and a bit of a walk at times, the LYNX bus system can get you to or near the theme parks.
+The #300 travels between the Walt Disney World Transportation and Ticket Center, Disney Springs Transfer Center and the LYNX Central Station.
 When traveling between Disney World and Universal, the #303 runs between locations on the Disney World property and Universal Orlando parking garage.
+If you're trying to get to SeaWorld, the #8 has stops along Central Florida Parkway, both at International Drive and Westwood Boulevard — both which will put you about 20 minutes from the park entrance.
 Schedules may vary by day.

-- Pros of the Lynx bus are that it's affordable transportation.
+- Pros of the LYNX bus are that it's affordable transportation.

 Brightline Railway

 Hopfully, we've shed some light on your Orlando transportation options.
 We know it's a tough decision to make with many factors.
-If you decide to spring for a car rental, bundle it when you book your hotel reservation to save up to 50 percent off!
+If you decide to spring for a car rental, bundle it when you book your hotel reservation to save up to 50 percent!
 You'll prepay when you reserve, but you can cancel for free for stress-free travel planning.
 Don't froget that you can save on Orlando theme park tickets when you purchase through Undercover Tourist!
 Ribbit!

 Related: Rent or Ride?
 Car Rental Considerations for Your Orlando Vacation